taw/stone-age-simulator/README.md

 * 21 - clothes, fuel, and healthcare needed now; they only get included in job pool if it's ramped high enough
 * 22 - simple biome system
 * 23 - use biomes and fishers
+* 24 - like previous but tribes have names now for more readable output